 It is always unsynchronized transmission.

 The destination address in wake-up frames is set to 0xffff.

+If the wake-up frame interval is nonzero, only after received data request frame from all of the destination devices, CSL will stop the sending of the wake-up sequence.

 Optionally include LE CSL IE.